TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (7) “AFE” means authorization for expenditure.

-(13) “Aquifer” means a geological formation, group of formations or a part of a formation that is capable of yielding a significant amount of water to a well or spring.
+(14) “Aquifer” means a geological formation, group of formations or a part of a formation that can yield a significant amount of water to a well or spring.

 B. Definitions beginning with the letter “B”.